Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 1. Have fewer than 2 unexcused absences.
 1. Complete 80% of basic challenges from each lesson.
 1. Be able to recall the meaning of all vocabulary and best practices.
-1. Complete the assigned tutorials.
+1. Complete and turn in the consulting project and ship it.
-1. Complete the consulting project and ship it.
+1. Complete and turn in a custom project and ship it.
-1. Have written, published, and turned in at least 2 technical blog posts.
+1. Complete and turn in a project writeup for each project on medium.com.
 1. Receive at least 1 code review from the instructor.